Summer – National Standard for cooling is 78-80 degrees. Operating costs increase 6-8% per degree for every degree below the 80 degrees.

 Underground systems and equipment are significantly more expensive than overhead installations.
 Restoration time for underground outages is also longer than overhead repairs.
 Underground utility installation is more complex and expensive when working near the root systems of trees, which makes overhead installations a more economical approach.

-The surge arrester will protect large motor appliances such as the air conditioner, washer, dryer, refrigerator, stove and garbage disposal.
+The Surge MitiGator™ will protect large motor appliances such as the air conditioner, washer, dryer, refrigerator, stove and garbage disposal.

 Unfortunately, there is nothing on the market that can protect your home from a direct lightning strike.

-In addition to the surge arrester installed behind your electric meter, SECO Energy recommends point-of-use devices for sensitive electronics.
+In addition to the Surge MitiGator™ installed at your electric meter, SECO Energy recommends point-of-use devices for sensitive electronics.
 Although many different types are available at most major home improvement stores, it is important to match the device or suppressor to the item you are trying to protect.
 For example a surge suppressor designed to protect your TV will include a cable and/or satellite hookup.
 A phone protector will connect to the phone line and to the electric.

-Installation of surge protection does not require an appointment.
+Installation of the Surge MitiGator™ does not require an appointment.
 As a courtesy, SECO Energy’s certified electrician will knock on the door to advise that the power will be off for a few minutes during installation.
 If no one is home, the installation will be completed.

-The surge protection arrester is equipped with two red lights that stay on continuously which indicate the device is working properly.
+The Surge MitiGator™ is equipped with two red lights that stay on continuously which indicate the arrester is working properly.

-Well pumps, gates, alarm systems, sprinkler systems, and most pool and spa pumps are not covered in addition to sensitive electronics that do not have a properly connected point-of-use suppressor.
+Well pumps, gates, alarm systems, sprinkler systems, and most pool and spa pumps in addition to sensitive electronics are not covered.

-The surge protection ring is not a source of energy and has no affect on the normal flow of electricity into your home.
+The Surge MitiGator™ is not a source of energy and has no effect on the normal flow of electricity into your home.
 It will not prevent clocks from blinking.

 SECO recommends you check with your insurance carrier for your particular coverage.